Flannery O'Connor: Characteristics

-By the summer of 1952, O'Connor was diagnosed with systemic lupus erythematosus (lupus), as her father had been before her.
-She remained for the rest of her life on Andalusia.
-O'Connor lived for twelve years after her diagnosis, seven years longer than expected.

-Her daily routine was to attend Mass, write in the morning, then spend the rest of the day recuperating and reading.
-Despite the debilitating effects of the steroid drugs used to treat O'Connor's lupus, she nonetheless made over sixty appearances at lectures to read her works.

-In the PBS documentary, Flannery, the writer Alice McDermott explains the impact lupus had on O'Connor's work, saying, "It was the illness, I think, which made her the writer she is."

-O'Connor completed more than two dozen short stories and two novels while living with lupus.
-She died on August 3, 1964, at the age of 39 in Baldwin County Hospital.
-Her death was caused by complications from a new attack of lupus following surgery for a uterine fibroid.
-She was buried in Milledgeville, Georgia, at Memory Hill Cemetery.
+Despite her secluded life, her writing reveals an uncanny grasp of the nuances of human behavior.
+O'Connor gave many lectures on faith and literature, traveling quite far despite her frail health.
+Politically, she maintained a broadly progressive outlook in connection with her faith; she voted for John F. Kennedy in 1960 and outwardly supported the work of Martin Luther King Jr. and the civil rights movement.
+Despite this, she made her personal stance on race and integration known throughout her life in several letters to playwright Maryat Lee (which she wrote under the pseudonym "Mrs Turpin").
+In one such letter, she said, "You know, I'm an integrationist, by principle, and a segregationist, by taste.
+I don't like negroes.
+They all give me a pain, and the more of them I see, the less and less I like them.
+Particularly the new kind".
+According to O'Connor biographer, Brad Gooch, there are also "letters where she even talks about a friend that she makes in graduate school at the University of Iowa who is black, and she defends this friendship to her own mother, in letters.
+It's complicated to look at, and I don't think that we can box her in".

 Letters

-Throughout her life, O'Connor maintained a wide correspondence, with writers that included Robert Lowell and Elizabeth Bishop, English professor Samuel Ashley Brown, and playwright Maryat Lee.
+Throughout her life, O'Connor maintained a wide correspondence with writers that included Robert Lowell and Elizabeth Bishop, English professor Samuel Ashley Brown, Catholic nun and literary critic M. Bernetta Quinn, and playwright Maryat Lee.
 After her death, a selection of her letters, edited by her friend Sally Fitzgerald, was published as The Habit of Being.
 Much of O'Connor's best-known writing on religion, writing, and the South is contained in these and other letters.

-In 1955, Betty Hester, an Atlanta file clerk, wrote O'Connor a letter expressing admiration for her work.
+In 1955, Betty Hester, an Atlanta file clerk, wrote O'Connor a letter, expressing admiration for her work.
 Hester's letter drew O'Connor's attention, and they corresponded frequently.
-For The Habit of Being, Hester provided Fitzgerald with all the letters she received from O'Connor but requested that her identity be kept private; she was identified only as "A." The complete collection of the unedited letters between O'Connor and Hester was unveiled by Emory University in May 2007; the letters had been given to the university in 1987 with the stipulation that they not be released to the public for 20 years.
+For The Habit of Being, Hester provided Fitzgerald with all the letters she received from O'Connor but requested that her identity be kept private.
+She was identified only as "A." The complete collection of the unedited letters between O'Connor and Hester was unveiled by Emory University in May 2007.
+The letters had been given to the university in 1987 with the stipulation that they not be released to the public for 20 years.

-Emory University also contains the more than 600 letters O'Connor wrote to her mother, Regina, nearly every day while she was pursuing her literary career in Iowa City, New York, and Massachusetts.
-Some of these describe "travel itineraries and plumbing mishaps, ripped stockings and roommates with loud radios," as well as her request for the homemade mayonnaise of her childhood.
-O'Connor lived with her mother for 34 of her 39 years of life.
+Emory University also contains the more than 600 letters O'Connor wrote to her mother, Regina.
+O'Connor wrote to her mother nearly every day while she was pursuing her literary career in Iowa City, New York, and Massachusetts.
+Some of her letters describe "travel itineraries and plumbing mishaps, ripped stockings and roommates with loud radios," as well as her request for the homemade mayonnaise of her childhood.